BIGJRA/BIGJRA.github.io/rejuv.md

 |*Fire Stone* |$2100|
 |*Leaf Stone* |$2100|

-As an aside, if you want quick AP, we can use Matthew’s stones to fill out a lot of categories Fill up a team with Pickup mons (pickup points), then catch lots of Pansage/Pansear/Panpour (catching points).
+As an aside, if you want quick AP, we can use Matthew's stones to fill out a lot of categories Fill up a team with Pickup mons (pickup points), then catch lots of Pansage/Pansear/Panpour (catching points).
 Alternatively, breed them (egg hatching points and walking around points).
 Catch any shinies you find as well (catch shiny points).
-Then, using money you’ve gotten from selling Pickup items (selling points), buy stones from Matthew (buying points) and use them to evolve each of your monkeys. (evolution points and evolve-by-stone points).
+Then, using money you've gotten from selling Pickup items (selling points), buy stones from Matthew (buying points) and use them to evolve each of your monkeys. (evolution points and evolve-by-stone points).